 But I actually felt completely fine the whole time.
 Yeah, I got a little bit impatient/frustrated during the immediate accident scene, but afterwards, I was fine.
 Why?
 Well, glad you asked.

-I look back and so many of these experiences were shitty at the time (and sometimes continued to be for a while), but they all lead to other opportunities.
+I look back and so many of these experiences were bad at the time (and sometimes continued to be for a while), but they all led to other opportunities.
 These opportunities are neither good nor bad; they’re just balls of potential energy that could yield completely positively or negatively.
 The best part is, according to the CHILL Lifestyle™, you can completely Choose Your Own Adventure™.

 So with all this new lifestyle adoption and “let it be” attitude and whatnot… Am I turning into a huge pacifist hippie buddhist hipster freak?